formicary/remoterun/README.md

 ## Running the example

 The recommended way to get started with remoterun is to run the example then have a look at NettyServer for use in your application.
-There is a bundled example service in com.twock.remoterun.examples.Server.
+There is a bundled example service in net.formicary.remoterun.examples.Server.
 To run it:

 + Generate SSL certificates by running ssl/certs.sh
-+ run com.twock.remoterun.examples.Server
++ run net.formicary.remoterun.examples.Server
-+ run com.twock.remoterun.agent.RemoteRunAgent
++ run net.formicary.remoterun.agent.RemoteRunAgent
 + issue commands on the Server console as follows:
     + l - list connections
     + r <cmd> [arg [arg [...]]] - run a remote command